okami101/vuetify-admin/packages/docs/guide/laravel.md

 ### Required and suggested packages

-**Following required packages will be autoinstalled :**
+**Following required packages will be installed :**

-* [Laravel Spatie Query Builder](https://github.com/spatie/laravel-query-builder) for api resource browsing with all pagination, fields, and filters support.
+* [Laravel Spatie Query Builder](https://github.com/spatie/laravel-query-builder) for api resource browsing with all pagination, fields select, sorting and filters support.
-* [Laravel Spatie MediaLibrary](https://github.com/spatie/laravel-medialibrary) for media files support.
+* [Laravel Spatie MediaLibrary](https://github.com/spatie/laravel-medialibrary) for easier centralized media files solution.
 * [Laravel Spatie Translatable](https://github.com/spatie/laravel-translatable) for simple translatable model support saved on JSON format.

 **The installer will suggest you to install :**

-* Many optional dev packages as :
+* Very helpful optional dev packages as :
-  * [IDE Helper](https://github.com/barryvdh/laravel-ide-helper), helper for IDE integration and intellisense.
+  * [IDE Helper](https://github.com/barryvdh/laravel-ide-helper), for IDE integration and laravel intellisense.
   * [PHP CS Fixer](https://github.com/FriendsOfPhp/PHP-CS-Fixer) for coding formatter with Laravel preset.
   * [Clockwork](https://github.com/itsgoingd/clockwork), for easy API debugging.
-  * [Laracasts Generators](https://github.com/laracasts/Laravel-5-Generators-Extended) for advanced migration with all fields and foreigns pregeneration feature.
+  * [Laracasts Generators](https://github.com/laracasts/Laravel-5-Generators-Extended) for advanced migration with fields and foreign generation feature.
 * Other suggested production packages :
-  * [Laravel Sanctum](https://github.com/laravel/sanctum), a cookie-based authentication for SPA apps, which is ideal for Vtec Admin.
+  * [Laravel Sanctum](https://github.com/laravel/sanctum), a secured cookie-based authentication for SPA apps, which is ideal for Vtec Admin.
   * [Laravel elFinder](https://github.com/barryvdh/laravel-elfinder) for file browser support with Wysiwyg bridges.

 ### Provided features and generated code

-Finally, the installer will integrate some code to get basic features working within Vtec Admin :
+Finally, the installer will integrate some additional boilerplate code to get basic features working within Vtec Admin :

 * Modify some configs as cors for ready-to-go API SPA plugging.
-* User controller for admin user management.
+* User controller for admin users management.
 * Simple account controller for profile editing and password change.
-* User impersonation with dedicated middleware registred inside `routes/api.php` file.
+* User impersonation with dedicated middleware registered inside `routes/api.php` file.
-* Inject docker files with ready to use MySQL, phpMyadmin, Nginx and Redis !
+* Inject docker files with ready to use MySQL, phpMyAdmin, Nginx and Redis !

 ### Vue CLI admin UI project

-**At the end of installation, a full ready Vue CLI Admin project will be installed inside `admin` subfolder (default) with all required dependencies by using [this preset](https://github.com/okami101/vtec-laravel-crud/blob/master/preset.json).**
+**At the end of installation, a full ready Vue CLI Admin project will be installed inside `admin` sub folder (default) with all required dependencies by using [this preset](https://github.com/okami101/vtec-laravel-crud/blob/master/preset.json).**

 :::tip UI ADMIN GENERATE COMMAND
-You can still generate new admin UI without reuse full installer by using `php artisan vtec:ui`.
+You can still regenerate new admin UI without reuse full installer by using `php artisan vtec:ui`.
 :::

 :::tip DIRECTORY STRUCTURE
-See [this getting started section](getting-started.md#directory-structure) for more detail of what you get inside the `admin` folder.
+See [this getting started section](getting-started.md#directory-structure) for more detail of what you got inside the `admin` folder.
 :::

 ## Usage